pierrepo/PBxplore/doc-api/source/utilization.rst

 - :doc:`PBassign <PBassign>` assign :doc:`Protein Blocks (PBs) <intro_PB>`
   from a set of protein structures.
-- PBcount computes the frequency of PBs at each position along the amino acid sequence.
+- :doc:`PBcount <PBcount>` computes the frequency of PBs at each position along the amino acid sequence.
 - PBstast generates frequency and logo plots, and estimates the (_Neq_).
 - PBclust use clustering algorithm (k-means) to re-group similar PBs sequences.